Overview: How to Open a Business Bank Account

 - Wells Fargo – When trying to figure out how to set up a business bank account, Wells Fargo has a simple checking account structure.
 To help your basic business needs, its business Choice is a great option.
 It only takes $50 to open this account.

-- PNC Bank – PNC allows easy methods to opening a business checking account for as little as $100.
+- PNC Bank – PNC allows easy methods to open a business checking account for as little as $100.
 You can waive its $12 monthly maintenance fee by holding a balance of $1,500, or you can make eligible purchases on its business credit card.
 You can also check out its Business Checking Plus or Business Checking Preferred.

 - Navy Federal Credit Union